 JEE Exam

-JEE is the Joint entrance exam, conducts at national level.
-This entrance exam is conducts for the students who want to make their career in engineering sector.
+JEE is the Joint entrance exam, conducted at national level.
+This entrance exam is conducted for the students who want to make their career in the engineering sector.
 It has two parts , JEE Mains and JEE advanced in which candidates should go through.
-NTA will conducts the JEE 2025 exam two times in year and give opportunity to candidates to secure their admission in top engineering colleges in India.
+NTA will conduct the JEE 2026 exam two times in a year and give opportunities to candidates to secure their admission in top engineering colleges in India.

 JEE Exam Pattern

 Students need to follow the latest JEE exam pattern to prepare properly and clear this exam.
-Here are the JEE exam pattern, candidates should follow.
+Here is the JEE exam pattern, candidates should follow.

 - JEE exam will be conducted in two papers, paper 1 ( B.E/ BTech ) and paper 2 ( BArch/Bplan)

-- Paper 1 will conduct in computer based mode.
+- Paper 1 will be conducted in computer based mode.

-- Paper 2 will conducts in CBT mode, but the drawing part will also held through pen & paper mode based in offline.
+- Paper 2 will be conducted in CBT mode, but the drawing part will also be held through pen & paper mode based offline.

 - The exam duration is 3 hours.
 Candidates will get 3 hours and 30 minutes to solve Paper 2A and Paper 2B.

-- Candidate will get + 4 marks on every correct answer and -1 mark will deducted on every wrong answer.
+- The candidate will get + 4 marks on every correct answer and -1 mark will be deducted on every wrong answer.

 Here are the paper-wise marks distribution and subjects mentioned in the exam pattern given below